limbee/NTIRE2017/README.md

     `/var/tmp/dataset/Flickr2K/Flickr2K_train_LR_bicubic/X?/00????x?.png`<br>
     `/var/tmp/dataset/Flickr2K/Flickr2K_train_LR_unknown/X?/00????x?.png`<br>

-    We also provide the codes we used for downloading and selecting the Flickr2K images at
+    We also provide the code we used for collecting the Flickr2K images at
     ```bash
     $makeReposit/NTIRE2017/code/tools/Flickr2K/
     ```
     Use your own flickr API keys to use the script.

-    To generate the training images for unknown track, we trained simple downsampler network.<br>
+    During the challenge, we additionally generated training data by learning simple downsampler networks from DIV2K dataset track 2.<br>
-    You can download them from [here](http://cv.snu.ac.kr/research/EDSR/downsamplers.tar).
+    You can download the downsampler models from [here](http://cv.snu.ac.kr/research/EDSR/downsamplers.tar).

 To make data loading faster, you can convert the dataset into binary .t7 files
-* Convert **DIV2K** dataset into .t7 files
+* Convert **DIV2K** dataset from .png to into .t7 files
     ```bash
     cd $makeReposit/NTIRE2017/code/tools

-    # Choose one
+    # Choose one among below

     # This command generates multiple t7 files for
     # each image in DIV2K_train_HR folder (Requires ~2GB RAM for training)